mackenziekbrooks/dci102-f21-humanitiesdata/docs/assignments.md

 **Specifications:**

-* Final visualizations due Monday, November 9th, at 9am.
-Draft visualizations due Monday, November 2, at 9am.
+* Final visualizations due Monday, November 29th, at 9am.
 * Posted to your website in a designated project section.
 Turn in the link to this page on Canvas.
 * If your project involves an interactive visualization, it is okay to only one visualization.
 If you're working with static visualizations, like a graph, chart, or even some maps, create 2-5 visualizations.
 * Visualizations should be clearly labled, with an accompanying short caption.
 The caption should explain the significance of this visualization and its connection to your research questions.